• Skip to main content

 Instead of red chili puree, you can use chili garlic sauce, which you can make yourself or buy.
 The most popular brand is Huy Fong.

-How to Make Homemade General Tso's Chicken
+How to make General Tsos Chicken

 Here is how to make this homemade General Tso Chicken from scratch.